Saranya122000/Food_Waste_Management_System/README.md

 **Front end/Views:**

-**donor/reciever/admin login:** This page is used to login into the system (Donor, Reciever, Admin can login into the system using this page)
+**login.ejs:** This page is used to login into the system (Donor, Reciever, Admin can login into the system using this page)

-**requesthistory (Donor):** All the food takeup request posted by donor is displayed in this page
+**Donorrequesthistory.ejs:** All the food takeup request posted by donor is displayed in this page

+**acceptverrequestD.ejs:** Accept/Decline donor verification request page for admin to see all donor details,to download the scanned copy of the aadhar id and supporting document and to accept/decline the request.

+**acceptverrequestR.ejs:** Accept/Decline receiver verification request page for admin to see all receiver details,to download the scanned copy of the aadhar id and supporting document and to accept/decline the request.

+**homepage.ejs:** Homepage of the website displaying a brief introduction about the website.Also shows the "Achiever of the day" and has options to login and register.

 **Demo_video** uploaded contains the demo of the project